Amok (Atoms for Peace album): Background and recording

 The Radiohead songwriter Thom Yorke formed Atoms for Peace in 2009 to perform songs from his first solo album, The Eraser (2006).
 The band comprises Yorke, the Radiohead producer Nigel Godrich, the bassist Flea of the Red Hot Chili Peppers, the drummer Joey Waronker and the percussionist Mauro Refosco.
 After the tour ended in 2010, they spent three days jamming and recording original material in a Los Angeles studio.
-They bonded over a shared love of afrobeat, such as the music of Fela Kuti.
+They bonded over a shared love of afrobeat acts such as Fela Kuti.

 Describing his role in the sessions as "conducting", Yorke would show the band electronic music he had created and they would recreate it with live instruments.
 He said: "The music I do on my laptop is so angular.
 When you get people to play like that, it's so peculiar ...
 One of the things we were most excited about was ending up with a record where you weren't quite sure where the human starts and the machine ends."
 Yorke and Godrich edited and arranged the recordings over two years, combining them with Yorke's electronic music.